-In the analytical tools available, whether it’s point of sale, some are sophisticated to do this, but certainly, Avero is a supplemental service.
+In the analytical tools available, whether it’s point of sale, some are sophisticated to do this, but indeed, Avero is a supplemental service.
 Marketing Vitals is another one that will allow you to drill down into the individual transactions of each credit card charge.
 Then, you can put together a report that will divide it up into servers.
-You can divide it up into menu items, check averages, and give you the kind of report that shows you, as a pattern, who is selling the most wine, who is selling the most expensive wine, who is selling the most cocktails, who is selling the most deserts.
+You can divide it up into menu items, check averages, and it gives you the reporting that shows you, as a pattern, who is selling the most wine, who is selling the most expensive wine, who is selling the most cocktails, and who is selling the most deserts.
 All of that information is available in these analytical reports that support the restaurant industry and are using the point-of-sale information as the data feed.

 How do I have point-of-sale in general ledger talk to each other?

 That’s a great one because that’s where things fall the most.
 You tend to have the restaurant managers looking at the point of sale and the accountants looking at the general ledger.
 The gaps between them are significant, especially the point-of-sale.
 There are many analytical programs out there, or the platforms themselves will do this.
 They accept the data feed from the point of sale, and they also are virtually doing the accounting.
 They can reconcile one to the other automatically.
 You need to be able to put into those performance numbers actual costs as they are being reported, or paid for through the back door by check or credit card.
 That needs to be live information as soon as it happens.
 So those two need to be brought together either by a third-party program or by the virtual platform you’d be using.

 How can I have my Financial statements available sooner?